 The Republicans aren't moderate enough.

-No matter who they are, no matter who the Republican is.
+No matter who they are, no matter who the Republican is, they're too extreme.

 Talks about every famous Republican to come down the pike and how even Eisenhower, one way or another, are too extreme.

-They believe that, for example, conservatism is extremism, and that therefore conservatism is going to force independence, the precious independents to run away from the Republicans and back into the arms of Democrats.
+I constantly lament on this program that it's a trick that has been fostered on the Republicans that they believe, and I'm talking about establishment Republicans, they believe that, for example, conservatism is extremism and that therefore conservatism is going to force independence, the precious independents, to run away from the Republicans and back into the arms of Democrats.

 It's widespread all over the place.

-It's it's what's dominating the Republican presidential nomination from the Republican establishment point of view.
+It's what's dominating the Republican presidential nomination from the Republican establishment point of view.

-Our great independents are going to flinch at conservatives as extremists, and they're gonna hightail it over to Democrats who are the most extreme, mean spirited uh just despicable people.
+Our great independents are going to flinch at conservatives as extremists, and they're going to hightail it over to Democrats who are the most extreme, mean-spirited, just despicable people.

 It's only the Republicans, only the Republicans who have to be moderate.